 TGac Editor: Please modify the second paragraph of clause 22.1.4 (lines 48-65, page 225) as follows.

-The FORMAT parameter determines the overall structure of the PPDU, and includes:
+For a VHT STA, the FORMAT parameter determines the overall structure of the PPDU, and includes:

 Non-HT format (NON_HT), based on Clause 18 (Orthogonal frequency decision multiplexing (OFDM)) PHY Specification).
-Support for non-HT format is mandatory.

 HT-mixed format (HT_MF) as specified in Clause 20 (High Throughput (HT) PHY specification).
-Support for HT-mixed format is mandatory.

 HT-greenfield format (HT_GF) as specified in Clause 20 (High Throughout (HT) PHY specification).
-Support for HT-greenfield format is optional, but a VHT STA shall comply with detection requirements for PPDUs with the HT-greenfield format as specified in Clause 20 (High Throughput (HT) PHY specification).

 VHT format (VHT).
 PPDUs of this format contain a preamble compatible with Clause 18 (Orthogonal frequency division multiplexing (OFDM) PHY specification) and Clause 20 (High Throughout (HT) PHY specification) STAs.
 The non-VHT portion of the VHT format preamble (the parts of VHT preamble preceding the VHT-SIG-A field) is defined so that it can be decoded by these STAs.
-Support for VHT format is mandatory if dot11VHTOptionImplemented is true.

 TGac Editor: Please add the following NOTE right after the second paragraph of clause 22.1.4 (lines 48-65, page 225).

+NOTE: Required support for these formats is defined in 20.1.1 (Introduction to the HT PHY) and 22.1.1 (Introduction to the VHT PHY) through 10.39 (Basic VHT BSS functionality).

 TGac Editor: Please add the following sentences in the bulleted list of the second last paragraph of clause 22.1.1 (lines 37-42, page 224).